togakangaroo/persistState/README.md

 persistState Version 1.0.0 is releaed under [MIT License](http://opensource.org/licenses/MIT)

+Do you have a highly-configurable and personizable UI?
+Ever wish it would persist the positions, selections, sizings, etc of all those widgets the user has configured?
+Have more important features to work on?

-The persistState widget is a jQuery Ui widget that will transparently save the state of checkboxes, inputs, selects, etc in localStorage, restoring these on the user's next visit to the page.
+The persistState widget is a jQuery Ui widget that will transparently save the state of checkboxes, inputs, selects, resizable areas, etc in localStorage, restoring these on the user's next visit to the page.

 This means that users can configure the controls in their local workspace however they want and it will be restored for them next time they visit the page with no work on your part!